glepnir/glepnir.github.io/content/posts/oklab_design.md

 toc = true
 +++

-I've probably made some different Neovim themes over the years.
+I've probably made like 20 different Neovim themes over the years.
 Each time I thought "this is the one" and each time, a month later, I'd be tweaking colors again because something just felt... off.